-Fencing is a hybrid of martial art and sport that has been practiced for millennia, initially as preparation for battle or the duel of honor.
-Around the turn of the 20th century, it began to evolve into what it is today, a fast-paced athletic and tactical challenge.
-Fencing may be the closest of all sports to a video game, from the timing and tactics required, to the bright lights on the scoring machine when a fencer lands a hit.
-But no matter how modern and dynamic, fencing will always retain some of the honor and tradition of its martial heritage.
+Fencing is a hybrid martial art/sport that has been practiced for millennia, first as preparation for battle or the duel of honor.
+At the turn of the 20th century, it evolved into what it is today, a fast-paced athletic challenge.
+Fencing is the closest of all sports to a video game, from the timing and tactics, to the bright lights on the scoring machine when a fencer lands a hit.
+But no matter how modern and dynamic, fencing will always retain the honor and tradition of its martial heritage.

-Absolutely not!
-We have fencers of all skill levels, from beginner to nationally-ranked, at our club.
-We also offer classes and lessons specially tailored for people with no prior experience.
-Everyone has to start somewhere, and teammates remember when they were in your shoes.
-We're proud of the welcoming environment our club members provide for beginners.
+Absolutely not.
+Ace has fencers of all skill levels, from beginner to nationally-ranked.
+We also offer classes tailored for people with no experience.
+Everyone has to start somewhere, and we're proud of the welcoming environment our club provides for beginners.

-Statistically, fencing is one of the safest sports there is.
-When proper gear is worn at all times, it is extremely safe and doesn't hurt at all.
+Statistically, fencing is among the safest sports there is, and when proper gear is worn doesn't hurt at all.
 Can you be injured fencing?
 Of course, just like any sport.
 Twisted ankles and the occasional bruise are pretty rare, and as bad as it usually gets.
-The weapons we use are not sharp and are specially designed to be flexible.
+The swords are not sharp and are designed to be flexible.

 It's never too late to start.
-Fencing is a great physical workout, but is unique among sports in the degree to which tactics play a role in the outcome of matches.
-It's not uncommon for a clever veteran fencer to outwit a much younger and faster opponent.
-At the same time, simply practicing fencing on a regular basis is great for developing coordination, strength, balance, flexibility and endurance at any age.
+Fencing is a great workout, but unique in the way tactics play a role in the outcome of matches.
+It's not uncommon for a clever veteran to outwit a younger, faster opponent.
+At the same time, fencing is wonderful for developing coordination, strength, balance, flexibility and endurance at any age.

-Maybe.
-There is no one-size-fits-all answer to this question, since much depends on the individual student's maturity and physical development.
-Young athletes must be strong enough to lift a sword (they are lighter than they look), and focused enough to make it through a lesson or class.
-Fencing is fantastic for childhood development of strength, balance, coordination, patience, sportsmanship, focus and critical thinking.
-As a general rule, we recommend starting at around 6 or 7 years old, but some students begin as early as 3.
+There is no one-size-fits-all answer, since it depends on each student's maturity and development.
+Kids must be strong enough to lift a sword, and focused enough to make it through a lesson or class.
+Fencing is great for childhood development of strength, balance, coordination, patience, sportsmanship, focus and critical thinking.
+We recommend starting at age 6 or 7, but some students begin as early as 3.

-Yes and no. While many top universities have varsity or club teams, and fencing scholarships are available, using fencing as a means to get into college should be low on your priority list.
-Why is that?
-Top schools look for students who are successful at and passionate about what they do.
-It takes many hours of training to become proficient at any activity, including fencing.
-If you love to fence because it is fun, engaging and great exercise for mind and body--and if you do a lot of it--you will give yourself the best chance at success.
-College programs will begin to take notice.
+Many universities have varsity or club teams, and scholarships are available.
+Keep in mind, schools look for students who are successful and passionate about what they do.
+It takes many hours of practice to excel at any activity, including fencing.
+If you love to fence because it is fun and great exercise, and if you do a lot of it, you will give yourself the best chance of success.
+College programs will take notice.

 There are many great reasons to fence.
-Recreationally, it is a challenging and absorbing way to stay mentally and physically active for people of all ages.
-For those interested, there are competitions in different age groups, from Youth-8 all the way up to Veteran-80, and everything in between.
-These range from local tournaments, up to NCAA Collegiate, national events, World Cups and even the Olympic Games.
-The founder of the modern Olympic Games was a fencer, and it is one of a handful of sports to be contested at every modern Olympics.
-While fencing is largely an individual sport, it is a great way to meet new people and make fun memories with teammates or others who share a passion for the game.
+It’s a fun, absorbing way to stay active for people of all ages.
+For those seeking greater challenge, there are competitions in different age groups, from Youth-8 all the way up to Veteran-80, and everything in between.
+These range from local tournaments, up to NCAA Collegiate, national events, World Cups, even the Olympic Games.
+The founder of the modern Olympics was a fencer, and it is one of a handful of sports to be contested at every modern Olympics.
+Fencing is a great way to meet new people and make a lifetime of exciting memories with teammates or respected opponents who share a passion for the game.